-In San Francisco, the average doctor’s visit will run you approximately $251 — but if you’re not careful, it could cost as much as $460, the high end of the price range (Fig 3).
+In San Francisco, the average doctor’s visit will run you approximately $251.
+However, if you’re not careful it could cost as much as $460 (Fig 3).
 Looking at the other end of the spectrum, Floridians in Miami are paying the lowest average price for a preventive primary care visit out of the 30 cities analyzed, coming in at $95 (Fig 4).

-If these costs are enough to break your back – er, bank – and you need an MRI, consider getting one in Seattle, Pittsburgh or Phoenix, each having the lowest average cost per service.
-Sacramento, San Francisco and Kansas City, conversely, are all on the high-end, as the three most expensive locations, respectively (Fig 5).
+If these costs are enough to break your back – er, bank – and you need an MRI – consider getting one in Seattle, Pittsburgh or Phoenix, each having the lowest average cost per service.
+Sacramento, San Francisco and Kansas City, conversely, are all on the high-end – as the three most expensive locations (Fig 5).

 Need a CT scan?
-If you’re in Sacramento, Cleveland or Kansas City, you may want to consider seeing a provider while on the way to Disney World: Orlando has the lowest average cost per CT scan of $611 (Fig 6).
-Or not.
+If you’re located in Sacramento, Cleveland or Kansas City, you may want to consider seeing a provider while on the way to Disney World.
+Why, you ask?
+Because Orlando has the lowest average cost per CT scan – at $611 (Fig 6).

 Though price is only one component, it is a strong indicator of how broken the U.S. healthcare system is.
-Making pricing and outcomes data actionable and accessible to consumers is a vital step toward a merit-based healthcare ecosystem — one in which employers, employees and their families can make informed choices with a clear understanding of the costs and care they will receive.
+We need to make the pricing and outcomes of data, more actionable and accessible to consumers.
+This is a vital step toward a greater, merit-based healthcare ecosystem – one in which employers, employees and their families can make informed choices with a clear understanding of the costs and care they will receive.

 *The primary source of data used for this analysis is medical claims data.
 Castlight augments this data with other data including: publicly available data, provider information, and actual provider rate sheets that list the negotiated price between a provider and an insurer.
 Castlight then applies proprietary algorithms to obtain the provider prices used for this analysis.
 Prices are defined as the employee cost-sharing plus the amount paid by the employer.